For Iris DeMent, Music Is The Calling That Forces Her Into The Spotlight

 IRIS DEMENT: (Singing) Not with deserters from the battle, that tears my land do I belong.
 To their coarse praise I do not listen.
 They shall not have from me one song.
 Poor exile, you are like a prisoner to me or one upon a bed of sickness.
 Dark your road, oh, wanderer, of wormwood smacks your alien bread.

-GROSS: Iris DeMent, welcome to FRESH AIR.
-You've said that these poems by Anna Akhmatova spoke to you because you adopted your daughter, Dasha, from Siberia when she was 6 and you wanted to connect with the culture that she's from.
+TERRY GROSS: Iris Dement, welcome to FRESH AIR.
+You've said that these poems by Anna Akhmatova spoke to you because you adopted your daughter Dasha from Siberia when she was 6, and you wanted to connect with the culture that she's from.
 How old was she when you started this project?

-DEMENT: Dasha would've been maybe about 12 years old.
-I - yeah, the poems, I first started studying them about four years ago.
-And, you know, I was playing these song poems around the house while she was running around and playing and half the time, you know, with her headphones on listening to pop music.
+DEMENT: Dasha would have been maybe about 12 years old.
+I - yeah, the poems, I first started setting them about four years ago.
+And, you know, I was playing these song poems around the house while she was running around and playing and half the time, you know, with her headphones on, listening to pop music.
 And I didn't try to pull her along into that.
 The extent to which she absorbed that is her story to tell and yet to be seen in the future.

 DEMENT: Well, I've not had to endure the test of it to even the slightest degree that she did.
-But I would have to say that yes, I do.
+But I would have to say that, yes, I do.
 It sounds maybe a little arrogant.
-I don't know, but yes, I do.
+I don't know.
+But yes, I do.
 I am extremely shy and never wanted to be on a stage, but the music propelled me there.
-When the songs started coming to me, I felt that I didn't have that option, you know, to hide and avoid my most least desirable spot in life, which is in the spotlight.
+When the songs started coming to me, I felt I didn't have the option, you know, to hide and avoid my most - least desirable spot in life, which is in the spotlight.
 So I guess that would answer your question kind of, wouldn't it?
 Yes, I do.

 GROSS: So since you are seated at a piano at a studio at Iowa Public Radio, can I ask you to sing a song that you heard in church when you were young that stayed with you and that inspired you musically?

-And then there are two other really beautiful versus that - we'll save that for another day.
+And then there are two other really beautiful verses, but we'll save that for another day.

 GROSS: That was beautiful.
 You know, I...